 You can add a user by either Adding with Custom Rights or Assigning to Role.
 If adding a user via “Assign to Role”, if the role is not yet created, you will have to create the role first.
 When creating roles or adding users via Custom Rights, please give some thought to which specific rights/privileges you give.

 Search for a REDCap User to add to your project by typing their username, name, etc – once you start typing the user will auto-populate.

-If the user does not auto-populate during a name search, this means that the user does NOT have an account and will

-have to request one via REDCap Account Request.
-Simply adding the user’s email address, does not add the user – their account must auto-populate as seen below, and you must click on that auto-populated name.
-Again, if the user does not auto-populate during a name search, this means that the user does not have an account yet.
+Simply adding the user’s email address, does not add the user – their account name must auto-populate as seen below, and you must click on that auto-populated name.

-t
+If the user does not auto-populate during a name search, this means that the user does NOT have an active account:

+they have either not Requested a REDCap Account, or

+they have not activated it yet, or

+if they are a non-UCHC user, and haven’t logged into REDCap for an extended period, their account may be suspended.
+If this is the case, the PI should email us at recap@uchc.edu to reactivate.

 If adding user via “Assign to Role”, you will select the role for which the user is being added to.
 Then click Assign.